-4.1 With effect from 30 March 2018 the Councils are required by law to report annually on their gender pay gap and publish this information.
+4.1 Since March 2018 the Councils are required by law to report annually on their gender pay gap and publish this information.
 This must include mean and median gender pay gaps; the mean and median gender bonus gaps; the proportion of men and women who received bonuses; and the proportions of male and female employees in each pay quartile.
 This deadline will be met.